 - Keep your workers intellectually stimulated and challenged

-- Create opportunities for financial growth and compensate workers accordingly
+- Create opportunities for financial growth and compensate workers accordingly, which aids in boosting employee retention rate and maintaining low employee morale

 - Connect with your employees and give honest but constructive feedback